-In the fall of each year, the OCPCA has continued the tradition of hosting their annual canine benefit show.
+In the fall of each year, we have continued the tradition of hosting our annual canine benefit show.
 At the exciting family show, you can see K-9 teams perform obedience, agility, apprehension, handler protection, explosive and narcotic detection.

-Through the benefit show, the OCPCA raises funds which are donated to assist the families of fallen officers, provide medical care for retired police K-9s, assist police departments needing to replace retired K-9s, and provide further training for K-9 teams.
+Through the benefit show, we raise funds which are donated to assist the families of fallen officers, provide medical care for retired police K-9s, assist police departments needing to replace retired K-9s, and provide further training for K-9 teams.

 In April of 1994 the IRS issued a determination that recognized our organization as exempt under section 501(c)(3) of the Internal Revenue Code.
 The OCPCA is also classified as a public charity under 509(a)(2) of the Internal Revenue Code.
 Contributions to the OCPCA are deductible under section 170 of the Code, and we are qualified to receive tax deductible bequests, devises, transfers, or gifts under sections 2055, 2106, or 2522 of the Internal Revenue Code.